Nobuyuki Tsujii

 Nobuyuki Tsujii (辻井 伸行, Tsujii Nobuyuki) (also known as Nobu Tsujii) is a Japanese pianist and composer.
 He was born blind due to microphthalmia.
-Tsujii performs extensively, with a large number of conductors and orchestras, and has received critical acclaims as well as notices for his unique techniques for learning music and performing with an orchestra while being unable to see.
+Tsujii performs extensively, with a large number of conductors and orchestras, and has received critical acclaim for his unique techniques for learning music and performing with an orchestra while being unable to see.

 Early life and education

 Nobuyuki Tsujii was born blind due to microphthalmia.
 From an early age, he exhibited exceptional talent and musical ability.
 At age two, he began to play "Do Re Mi" on a toy piano after hearing his mother hum the tune.
 He began formal piano study at the age of four.
 In 1995, at age seven, Tsujii won the first prize at the All Japan Music of Blind Students by the Tokyo Helen Keller Association.
 In 1998, at age ten, he debuted with the Century Orchestra, Osaka.

 He gave his first piano recital in the small hall of Tokyo's Suntory Hall at age 12.
 Subsequently, he made his overseas debut with performances in the United States, France, and Russia.
-In October 2005, he reached the semifinal and received the Critics’ Award at the 15th International Frédéric Chopin Piano Competition held in Warsaw, Poland.
+In October 2005, he reached the semifinal and received the Critics' Award at the 15th International Frédéric Chopin Piano Competition held in Warsaw, Poland.

 In April 2007, Tsujii entered Ueno Gakuen University majoring in music performance in piano, graduating in March 2011.